Hubear41/Hu-sflix/README.md

 # Hu'sflix

 Hu'sflix is a media streaming service inspired by Netflix where movies are separated into rows.
-It uses Rails/Postgresql backend that interacts with a React/Redux frontend and pulls videos and images from AWS.
+It uses Rails/Postgresql backend that interacts with a React/Redux frontend.
+The site is hosted on Heroku and media assets are hosted on AWS.

 This webservice was built in 10 days.
 Bug fixes and refactors are on the way.